Your cart is empty

 This tea has a very greedy aspect, round in mouth, we have almost the impression to drink and to eat at the same time.

 Bancha tea is made from leaves harvested from the same tea tree as sencha.
 How is this possible?
 Quite simply it is a late harvest, as is the case with some harvests.
-The harvest of green tea bancha takes place in the fall.
+The harvest of green tea bancha occurs in the fall.

 When the tea leaves are rolled, they are dried.
 This step is quick and lasts only a few minutes.
 The leaves are placed on racks in a dryer where hot air circulates.
 They lose almost all their moisture, the desired rate is around 5 to 6%.